-Students must be going on a leave term before his/her last term at Dartmouth
+Students must be interning during a leave term prior to his/her last term at Dartmouth

 Applicant is expected to work 30-40 hours per week for 8-10 weeks

-Internship must be essentially unpaid (a small travel stipend may be permitted)
+Internship must be unpaid (a small travel stipend may be permitted)

 Interns may only receive Rockefeller Internship funding ONCE in their academic career.
-Students who were also a Rockefeller Center First-Year Fellow are still eligible for internship funding.
+Students who were also a Rockefeller Center First-Year Fellow or Mini-Grants recipient are still eligible for internship funding.

-If applying for funding for the same internship from other Centers, such as Dickey, Tucker or Career Services, student may accept only ONE grant
+If applying for funding for the same internship from other Centers, such as the Dickey Center, the Tucker Foundation, or the Center for Professional Development, student may accept only ONE grant per term

-Please note that internships with campaign organizations or for-profit organizations are not eligible for funding.
-Examples of for-profit internships that might have a public policy connection, but do not meet our funding priorities could include, but is not limited to: law firms, media/news companies, consulting firms.
-We do not fund post-graduation internships.
+Internships with campaign organizations or for-profit organizations are not eligible for funding.
+Examples of for-profit internships that might have a public policy connection but do not meet our funding priorities include: law firms, media/news companies, and consulting firms.
+We do not fund post-graduation internships

-Through the generous support of our donors, the Rockefeller Center's internship program includes a number of named internships.
+Through the generous support of our donors, the Rockefeller Internships Program includes a number of named internships.
 Learn more about the Dartmouth Classes and Individual Donors who have contributed funding for internships.